BananaPilot/calculator/README.md

-# cosespace
+# Banana Pilota's repostry

-repostry created for codespace
+hi, this is my calculator i am new to programming and i really like it XD